Skip to content

 Application-Specific Surface Area (BET)

-The specific surface area of zinc oxide influences its interaction with curing systems and rubber compounds.
-Controlled BET supports predictable curing behavior and balanced compound processing.
+The surface area of zinc oxide influences its reactivity in curing systems.
+Controlled BET values ensure predictable vulcanization behavior and balanced compound processing.

 Stable Particle Size Distribution

-Uniform particle size distribution enables efficient dispersion within rubber compounds, improving compound homogeneity and mechanical performance.
+Uniform particle size distribution supports efficient dispersion within rubber compounds, improving compound homogeneity and mechanical performance.

 Controlled Reactivity in Vulcanization

-ZnO acts as an activator in sulfur curing systems.
-Controlled reactivity ensures predictable vulcanization behavior and consistent cross-link formation.
+Zinc oxide acts as an activator in sulfur curing systems.
+Controlled reactivity ensures consistent cross-link formation and reliable curing performance.

 Consistent Quality for Compound Processing